merryvj/merryvj/README.md

 Hi, I'm Mary!
 I've designed and prototyped novel search UIs, AR map apps, and generative new media projects.
 I recently graduated (May 2023) from Duke University with a B.A. in Computer Science.

 Currently, I'm interested in making tools for personal computing and visualizing information.
-My github is a collection of learning projects – a bit haphahazard, but all for the sake of joy and curiosity.
+This Github houses my learning projects – a bit haphahazard, but all for the sake of joy and curiosity.

 ### Recent projects:
 <div>